16621737823/AgentBlueprint/README.md

 ---
 ## FAQ
 1. **What does DataInstance Do?** <br>
-Data Instance is the data structure of everything, it contains the data its self, context information, and chaining information of where this data is from (always another DataInstance).
-So you can think it as the equivalent replacement to a data variable within the agent class.
+DataInstance is the data structure that contains the data itself, context information, and chaining information indicating where this data originated (always another DataInstance).
+It serves as the equivalent replacement for a data variable within the agent class.
 > In our vision, this Project will be built upon Data Instance structure entirely.
 DataInstance is the intermediate structure that connects between blueprint's runtime data call, LLM's query result, database's data retrieval.
 It more of a ECS(EntityComponentSystem) design pattern.
 2. **Why uses Data-Oriented Design?** <br>
 There are many reasons for that:
-   - *More controllable and retrievable data.*<br> In an AI app development, the result that LLM returned are often used later in the application, so having a data structure that can be easily retrieved and manipulated is very handy.
+   - *More controllable and retrievable data.*<br> In AI app development, results returned by LLM are often used later in the application.
+Hence, having a data structure that is easily retrievable and manipulable is advantageous.
-   - *RAG support*<br> Though this project has not shown any rag support yet.
-I have try to play around with RAG, and it seems that a clear data structure boosts retrieval's quality a lot from a graph point of view.
-Also, when it comes to graph Indexing, if a structure can be provided beforehand, the indexing process will adapt to application's data structure frictionlessly.
+   - *RAG support*<br> Supports RAG (though not yet shown in this project).
+Experimentation with RAG shows that a clear data structure significantly improves retrieval quality from a graph perspective.
+Moreover, providing a structure beforehand facilitates frictionless indexing according to the application's data structure.
-   - *Context Awareness*<br> A unique context reference is connected to each data instance.
-When it comes to retrieving logical connections between data, the context will work as a tree that can be easily traversed.
-The Tree of Thoughts/ Chain of Thoughts is the most common example of this.
-Context design also frees up the task from being strictly sequential; it can be done in parallel or execut from desire node in the past.
+   - *Context Awareness*<br> Each DataInstance is connected with a unique context reference.
+This enables easy traversal of logical connections between data, akin to a tree structure (Tree of Thoughts/Chain of Thoughts).
+Context design also allows tasks to be executed in parallel or from desired nodes in the past, rather than strictly sequentially.
-   - *Blueprint Support*<br> This is where this project firstly started, we were trying to do a runtime data query with LLM at first. but to retrieve different data dynamically requires a tremendous amount of work.
-So we decided to build common data interface that adapts to the data indexing with whom the assembly can happen at resource level during runtime.
+   - *Blueprint Support*<br> Initially, this project aimed to perform runtime data queries with LLM.
+However, dynamically retrieving different data required extensive work.
+Therefore, we developed a common data interface that adapts to data indexing, enabling assembly at the resource level during runtime.
 3. **What Is .apm File** <br>
-APM or .apm file is a unique file format we defined, when I refer to Agent Blueprint / Assembly Structure.
-I mean this.
-It basically holds prompt information, with protobuf encoding.
-Each tasks can hold one or more unique LLM/LM prompts, and in that prompt all the runtime/static data is replaced by a placeholder. where assembly happens when the task is called, then the placeholder will be replaced by the actual data.
-It's something that looks like this:
+APM or .apm file is a unique file format we defined, referring to Agent Blueprint/Assembly Structure.
+It encapsulates prompt information using protobuf encoding.
+Each task can contain one or more unique LLM/LM prompts, where runtime/static data is replaced by a placeholder.
+Assembly occurs when the task is called, and placeholders are substituted with actual data.<br>
+   #### Examples:
     ```
     "{agent_information} \n" + \
     "Yesterday activities: {daily_summary} \n" + \